-Bring luxe hotel vibes to your boudoir with a dreamy DIY canopy that will make every day feel like a vacay.
-We've got a hack for you that requires absolutely no drilling.
-Our secret?
+Bring luxe hotel vibes to your boudoir with a dreamy DIY bed canopy that will make every day feel like a vacay.
+We've got a tutorial that allows you to attach curtains to the ceiling without drilling holes.
+The secret for this easy DIY project?
 Suspend curtain rods from the ceiling with peel-and-stick hooks and drape extra-long curtains that sweep dramatically against the floor.
 The result is a romantic and regal canopy bed look that will have you feeling like a royal and sleeping in total style.

 Things You'll Need

-Tip: Curtains with a rod pocket sewn along the top work beautifully for a seamless canopy look.
+Curtains with a rod pocket sewn along the top work beautifully for a seamless four-poster bed look.
 However, you could also use curtains with grommets or even regular fabric paired with curtain clip rings.
 Also, when choosing a curtain rod, make sure it will fit inside the ceiling hooks.
 For reference, we used an ultra-slim rod with a diameter of 0.4375 inches.

 Next, measure the length of your bed and add two inches — this will be the length of your curtain rods (again, the extra two inches is to allow the curtains a bit of space to drape against your bed).